eugene-su/upyd5110/README.md

 upyd5110
 ========

-Driver for micropython board writen in pure python.
+Micropython board 1.0 library for Nokia 5110 display writen in pure python.
 Does not work